hsbt/gem-clone/README.md

    - `source_code_uri` metadata
    - `homepage_uri` (if it looks like a repository URL)
    - `project_uri` (if it looks like a repository URL)
-3. Use `ghq get` to clone the repository
+3. Use `ghq get` to clone the repository (unless `--show-url` is specified)

+## Options

+- `-v, --verbose`: Show verbose output during execution
+- `-u, --show-url`: Display the repository URL without executing the clone operation

 ## Examples